WSU Tenor/Bass Fest

 Can our tenor/bass ensemble perform?
 YES!
 We would love to have you perform one or two selections in the culminating concert.
 When you check-in the day of the event you’ll have the opportunity to give your performance information to the faculty.

-Cost: The cost for each student participant is $20.
-These costs cover lunch and the festival t-shirt.
+Cost: The cost for each student participant is $15.
 Please indicate your (director) T-shirt size on the registration form.
 Each school will also pay a flat $30 fee no matter how many students attend.
 You will purchase the music for your own students.

 Chaperones: We expect each director will accompany their students.
 If it is customary for your district to require additional supervision, your chaperones will be more than welcome to join the students for lunch and the day’s festivities.